Best cheap blenders of 2024 in the UK - I've tested these affordable blenders, all under £70

 Narrow mouthed cups make ladling in soup tricky

-So intuitive is this blender to use that we were drinking our first smoothie before we’d even thought to look at the instructions.
+So intuitive is this blender to use that I was drinking my first smoothie before I’d even thought to look at the instructions.
 There are no buttons here: just push the cup down into the base to blend.
-This did mean we couldn’t get on with anything else while we were blending, but as the blades are sharp and motor punchy, it only took a few seconds to get smooth results.
+This did mean I couldn’t get on with anything else while I was blending, but as the blades are sharp and motor punchy, it only took a few seconds to get smooth results.
 Plus, this makes pulsing easy, if you’re going for a chunkier texture.

 Best cheap blender for hot blending